 Outputs & Auditability

-Every Forge job produces an output file and a manifest.
-The manifest is the audit trail.
+Every Forge job produces an output file and a local preparation record.
+The record is the audit trail.

 Output Structure